-Of all the things travellers do on tour, creating travel friendships and forming relationships is one of the most special things you can do!
+Of all the things travellers do on tour, creating travel friendships and forming relationships is one of the most special things you can enjoy.
+With International Friendship Day coming up on 30 July, it is a great time to celebrate travel and friendship!

 Group tours give travellers a number of things.
 You get to see bucket-list destinations, take selfies in faraway places, taste foreign delicacies and walk along the streets of towns with names you can hardly pronounce.
 The gift of travel is all about experiencing something new.
 Or even seeing something ordinary in an extraordinary way.
 On top of all this, one of the greatest gifts that group travel gives you is meeting new people.